meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

   2. Submissions are requested as Word document (.doc or .docx) or PDF file types – and please ensure the file is saved as [yourlastname][firstinitial]_Project1_[course number]_[section number].
 For example, if I were submitting a paper, it might be ChenB_Project1_CI4311_001.
   3. Inclusion of a reference/works cited page—but these do not count in your 4-5 pages.
 In-text citations and a formal reference list in APA format are an important part of your paper and an ethical requirement.
   4. Graphics are encouraged to better convey your understanding.
 2. Develop a multimedia project that better demonstrates your thinking about the topic at hand and/or adds to the viewer’s experience of your topic.
 However, this is a writing course, so keep that in mind as you consider the requirements:
-  a.
-These projects could take the form of a staged debate between two people, a video, original artwork, original music or others.
+  1. These projects could take the form of a staged debate between two people, a video, original artwork, original music or others.
-  b.
-The project **must** be accompanied by a script, complete with citations, a reference list, and a reflection of your depth of understanding and thinking on the topic.
+  2. The project **must** be accompanied by a script, complete with citations, a reference list, and a reflection of your depth of understanding and thinking on the topic.
-  c.
-You may complete this project individually or as a group, but with a group you’ll need to accommodate the need for everyone to demonstrate their work.
+  3. You may complete this project individually or as a group, but with a group you’ll need to accommodate the need for everyone to demonstrate their work.
-  d.
-You are encouraged to use graphics or mixed media – but be sure to cite the sources you draw from in appropriate APA style.
+  4. You are encouraged to use graphics or mixed media – but be sure to cite the sources you draw from in appropriate APA style.

 Regardless of format (paper or multimedia project), you will be required to: